 Safety in Places of Assemblies

 Whether you’re at church, a concert venue, movie theater, hotel or the local grocery store, always be aware of all the exits in the building in the event of an emergency.
 Human nature is to go out the same way people come in.
 Most places have a minimum of two exits in order to comply with building and fire codes.
 These days it’s good to know, not only for fires but for other events, such as an active shooter or other incidents.
 Unfortunately, we now live in a time where we have to think of the unthinkable to survive.
 We should always train and prepare hoping it never happens.
 But it could!
 If you’re with your family, communicate a plan and have a meeting point; the same as if you were home and a fire occurs.
 Always stay calm and move safely to the nearest exit.

 Finally, please remember that burn permits are required and must be obtained in order to burn brush or have a camp or cooking fire.
 You may get them online by visiting www.nhfirepermit.com or stop by the fire station during the day, 7 days a week from 6 am to 6 pm.
 You can also find out what class day it is to burn at https://www.nh.gov/nhdfl.

 Always know that we are here for you, 365 days a year, 24 hours a day!
 Remember.
 Hydrate.
 Wear sunscreen!
 Be vigilant!
 Be safe and enjoy the summer with family and friends!

 Lieutenant Paul St Cyr

 Fire Prevention Officer and 9-11 Liaison.

-The Fire and Brick Museum
+Friends of the Epping Fire and Brick Museum